‘Days Of Our Lives’ Spoilers For Feb. 20 To 24: A Breakup And A Reconciliation

 Days of Our Lives spoilers for Feb.
 20 to 24 tease that the soap will be full of action and the tech wars would finally reach an end.
-Drew (Charles Shaughnessy) is bent on destroying Orwell device with a virus but all his attempts have been futile.
+Drew (Charles Shaughnessy) is bent on destroying the Orwell device with a virus but all his attempts have been futile.
 Drew received some advice from Jennifer (Melissa Reeves).
 Although the thought of seeking help from Shane (Charles Shaughnessy) is not his first choice, Drew has to admit that his twin is the key to solving the conflict.
 Days of Our Lives spoilers also suggest that Gabi (Camila Banus) and Chad (Billy Flynn) will be free at last but getting out of captivity brings up more issues especially after what happened between the two of them.

 The Solution

 Drew is faced with a problem that is beyond his skills and he has to bow to the superior knowledge of Shane.
-His twin will help him out and he will finally find a way to destroy the Orwell device.
+His twin will help him out, and he will finally find a way to destroy the Orwell device.
 Negotiations will go underway in the upcoming episodes of Days of Our Lives.
 Deimos (Vincent Irizarry), Andre (Thaao Penghlis), and Eduardo (A Martinez) would come up with a deal so that the hostages would be set free.

-Sonny (Freddie Smith) will have no knowledge of what is going on in the outside world but he is bent on finding a way to escape from his prison and he will not allow anyone to hold him back.
+Sonny (Freddie Smith) will have no knowledge of what is going on in the outside world, but he is bent on finding a way to escape from his prison and he will not allow anyone to hold him back.
 Days of Our Lives spoilers reveal that he will attempt to escape but he will be caught and he will get a good beating.
 JJ (Casey Moss) and Paul (Christopher Sean) would find a means to rescue Sonny soon.

 Romance In Captivity